arCABAL/agtg/README.md

 /savebrush yourfontname/a
 ```

-Use the same filenames as used in grubfont and add your fontname on line 13 of agtg.cfg so agtgfont selection can tab autocomplete it.
+Also add your fontname to the `listcomplete agtgfont` list of agtg.cfg at line 10 so that agtgfont selection can tab autocomplete it.